BatteryAcid/bad-multiplayer-plugin/README.md

 - If you wish to replace one of the provided autoloaders, like `bad_multiplayer_manager`, be sure to override the public facing functions, like `exit_gameplay_load_main_menu`, as other autoloaders may call to them.

+# Attributions

+Portions of this plugin relied heavily on the work done by the folks over at [@foxssake](https://github.com/foxssake), creators of [Netfox](https://github.com/foxssake/netfox) & [Noray](https://github.com/foxssake/noray), and specifically @elementbound for his contributions to improving Godot networking and multiplayer!
+Thank you!